Joe Biden, Bill Clinton mark 3 decades of family leave act

 Biden and Clinton will take part in an event Thursday at the White House to put the spotlight on legislation that guaranteed many American workers up to 12 unpaid weeks off to recover from major illness or childbirth or to take care of sick family members.
 Clinton signed the bill into law on Feb.
 5, 1993.

 Biden championed but failed to win support for paid leave for workers in 2021.
-On Thursday, he will sign a memorandum that calls on heads of federal agencies to support access to unpaid family and medical leave for federal workers in their first year on the job, according to the White House.
+On Thursday, he signed a memorandum that calls on heads of federal agencies to support access to unpaid family and medical leave for federal workers in their first year on the job.
 Workers aren't entitled to unpaid leave under the law until they've been employed for a year.

 The president is also directing the Office of Personnel Management to provide recommendations on developing policies so workers can get paid and unpaid leave to seek safety or recover from domestic violence, dating violence, sexual assault or stalking.
 Such situations are not covered by the family leave law.